-Why You Should See a Michigan Closed Head Injury Attorney
+Why You Should See a Closed-Head Injury Attorney in Michigan

 After an auto accident, a closed head injury can affect every part of your life.
 A form of traumatic brain injury, it could result in permanent disability and a loss of independence.

-A closed head injury can affect everything from balance, to memory, to taste.
-Because different parts of the brain control different aspects of bodily functions, one closed head injury symptoms could be drastically different than the next.
+A closed head injury can affect everything from balance to memory, to taste.
+Because different parts of the brain control different aspects of bodily functions, one closed head injury symptom could be drastically different than the next.
 That means the treatment of closed head injuries needs to be personalized as well.

 When the brain is jolted to the point that it strikes the inside of the skull, it can cause bruising and swelling.
 The accumulation of blood around the nerves of the brain can interfere with how signals are passed.
 When signals aren’t carried to or received from the rest of the body it can result in paralysis, loss of control, and other substantial disabilities.